 7. Eat, eat and eat!

 The food scenes in Bangkok are easily regarded as one of the best in Asia.
 There are street food markets set up at night in different parts of the city where the area turns into a festival of sorts.
 The locals set up stalls and sell things, from souvenirs and clothes to mouth-watering street food.
 It is literally a sensory feast with all the colors, sounds and smells! 🤩 If you are looking for a more luxurious experience, then once again Bangkok will impress you with its fine-dining scenes and Michelin-star restaurants.
-Either ways, we recommend trying at least some of the authentic delicacies such as Pad Thai, Thai curry with rice, fried rice, or satays and end it on a sweet note with some fresh tropical fruit or the famous Thai sticky rice with mango.
-Or maybe, if you feel a bit adventurous, you could surprise your taste buds with fried insects and tick it off your bucket list (nope, haha, we didn't do this one)! 😀
+Either ways, we recommend trying at least some of the authentic delicacies such as Pad Thai, Thai curry with rice, fried rice, or satays and end it on a sweet note with some fresh tropical fruit or the famous Thai sticky rice with mango! 😀